GSA/fedramp-tailored/pages/Appendices.md

 - Our incident response staff create and disseminate security alerts and advisories to system administrators, appropriate staff, and users of the system.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 58. | SI-12 | Information Handling and Retention |
-- Information in the system is retrained in compliance with the National Archives &amp; Records Administration (NARA) Records Schedule.
+- Information in the system is retrained in compliance with the National Archives & Records Administration (NARA) Records Schedule.
 - Information within the system is maintained, protected, and destroyed in compliance with all applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
  | ☐ Inherited    ☐ Partially-Inherited  |
 |   |   |   |   |   |